Vince-maple-byte/Computer-Science-Notes/General Computer Architecture/Operations of the Computer Hardware.md

 ```
 *# is a comment in MIPS assembly*

-Assembly is a bare bones programming language that provides the closes level to machine code that is human readable allowing for more speed in our code, but less abstraction for computational task.
+Assembly is a bare bones programming language that provides the closest level to machine code that is human readable, allowing for more speed in our code, but less abstraction for computational task.

 #computerorganization #assembly #MIPS